LenkaTetkova/nnconvexity/docs/index.md

 # nnconvexity
-This package contains the documentation for ...
+This package contains the documentation for the [nnconvexity](https://pypi.org/project/nnconvexity/) Python package.

 We support two ways to compute convexity: